Breast cancer awareness: Companies and consumers

 The first breast cancer awareness stamp in the U.S., featuring a pink ribbon, was issued in 1996.
 As it did not sell well, a semi-postal stamp without a pink ribbon, the breast cancer research stamp, was designed in 1998.
 Products like these emphasize the relationship between being a consumer and supporting women with breast cancer.
 In Canada, the Royal Canadian Mint produced 30 million 25-cent coins with pink ribbons during 2006 for normal circulation.
 Designed by the mint's director of engraving, Cosme Saffioti (reverse), and Susanna Blunt (obverse), this colored coin is the second in history to be put into regular circulation.

 Business marketing campaigns, particularly sales promotions for products that increase pollution or have been linked to the development of breast cancer, such as alcohol, high-fat foods, some pesticides, or the parabens and phthalates used by most cosmetic companies, have been condemned as pinkwashing (a portmanteau of pink ribbon and whitewash).
 Such promotions generally result in a token donation to a breast cancer-related charity by taking advantage of the consumers' fear of cancer and grief for people who have died to drive sales.
 Critics say that these promotions, which net more than US$30 million each year just for fundraising powerhouse Susan G. Komen for the Cure, do little more than support the marketing machines that produce them.
-Komen says that corporate sponsorships are necessary to pay for the organization's efforts: in the 2010 fiscal year it spent $175 million on public health education and awareness campaigns, $75 million on medical research and about $67 million on treatment and screenings for patients.
+Komen says that corporate sponsorships are necessary to pay for the organization's efforts: in the 2010 fiscal year it spent US$175 million on public health education and awareness campaigns, US$75 million on medical research and about US$67 million on treatment and screenings for patients.

 Two significant campaigns against pink consumption are the National Breast Cancer Coalition's "Not Just Ribbons" campaign, and Breast Cancer Action's "Think Before You Pink" campaign.
 NBCC's "Not Just Ribbons" campaign sought to focus awareness efforts onto substantive issues such as genetic discrimination, access to cancer treatment, patient rights, and environmental breast cancer research.
 "Think Before You Pink" encouraged consumers to ask questions about pink products (e.g., to find out how much of a donation was being made).